igat64/eslint-plugin-no-call/docs/rules/no-call.md

 ## When Not To Use It

-Probably not the best choice to use this rule, when assumed, that in some part of the application a function/method call, you want to restrict, may have a different name or call is not explicit like in examples above.
+Probably not the best choice to use this rule, when assumed, that in some part of the application a function/method call, you want to forbid, may have a different name or call is not explicit like in examples above.
 But it still up to your needs.
 Also, do not use this rule without options.

 ## Further Reading